shaloo/docs.arcana/docs/howto/wallet_ui.md

 If you see a red dot on the <img src="/img/icons/an_wallet_notification_icon_light.png#only-light" width="20"/><img src="/img/icons/an_wallet_notification_icon_dark.png#only-dark" width="20"/> icon at the bottom left of the Arcana wallet, it indicates a pending blockchain transaction that a user needs to review and act upon.

 Click on the icon to see details of the pending transaction and take appropriate action.
-The figure below shows a pending contract deployment transaction in the wallet notification screen:
+The figure below shows a pending contract deployment transaction in the wallet notification tab:

 <img src="/img/an_wallet_combined_notification_details_contract.png" width="200" />

 Once all pending transactions are processed, you will not see the red dot.
-The Arcana wallet shows a **No Pending Requests!** message on the notification screen, once the user acts upon any pending requests.
+The Arcana wallet shows a **No Pending Requests!** message on the notification tab, once the user acts upon any pending requests.

 <img src="/img/an_wallet_nopending.png" alt="No pending request" width="200" />>